oracle-quickstart/appstack/README.md

  - Terraform script for provisioning the Autonomous Database
  - Dependencies to pull JDBC, UCP, R2DBC, and so on from Maven  Central.

+## Destroying the stack

+Before you can destroy the stack and all the resources that have been created you must manually delete the artifact that the stack has created under the "Stack registry".

 ## Contributing